 - Radishes or snow peas

-- Veggie sticks with homemade hummus, guacamole dip (or store bought, store bought is fine, look for low sodium options).
-I also love using baby food jars for the dip.
+- Veggie sticks with homemade hummus, guacamole dip (or store bought, store bought is fine, look for low sodium options)

 - Mandarins and apricots